desecho/blog/content/posts/how-to-watch-movies-and-tv-shows-on-pc.md

     </cache>
 </advancedsettings>
 ```

-See details on the page ["How to modify the cache"](https://kodi.wiki/view/HOW-TO:Modify_the_cache) on Kodi wiki.

 ### Logs
 If something ever goes wrong and you see an error, you can find the log here: `%APPDATA%\Roaming\Kodi\kodi.log`.